StephenHausler/Multi-Scale-Fusion/README.md

 WIP - major revisions incoming between 020320 and 010420.

 Copyright: Stephen Hausler
-S. Hausler, Z. Chen, M. Hasselmo, M. Milford, "Massively Multi-Scale Fusion", unpublished, 2019.
+S. Hausler, Z. Chen, M. Hasselmo, M. Milford, "Bio-Inspired Multi-Scale Fusion", unpublished, 2020.

 Code requires MATLAB.
 Currently configured for Windows, but just have to adjust the filepaths to use on Ubuntu.

+Start by running initialize.m

+Two main code folders: Aerial_Code and Ground_Code.
+Aerial_Code is for Nearmaps aerial localization, while Ground_Code is for a forward-facing dataset like Nordland.

 Run the file runAll.m to generate results on the pre-computed features.
 Note that with the currently provided features, only Scales 1 and 9 are available for testing.
 However, you are welcome to create your own features.

+Quite a few file paths need to be edited to use on your local machine.
+Will be looking into making this code more portable in the upcoming weeks.

 Please contact me if you want the original Nearmaps dataset, as the total filesize is 140GB.